 Travel Trailer – Usually the cheapest option.
 Offers a good amount of space with plenty of beds for larger families.
 You would need a vehicle and the setup to tow it.

 Camper Van – Craig and I always talk about how we want to get a van to travel the country in when our kids are grown and out on their own!
 It would be fun to travel in since you can get in anywhere with it!

 Our recommendation is to always go as small as you can.
 We have found it makes it so much easier for traveling, getting gas and getting in and out of places.
 This can mean it is tight squeeze if you have rainy days or want to spend time inside as a family – so we would recommend thinking through how you see your trip going.

 Will you spend a lot of time in the RV?
-Will you spend a lot of time outside?
+Or spend a lot of time outside?
 Will everyone have a bed in the RV or will you have to make the beds each night (by putting the table down – in the RV to convert it to a bed)?

 If you want to spend a lot of time inside the RV, then you may want to look for something bigger.
 But just know this can make the traveling part more stressful – unless you have experience driving a big rig or towing a large trailer or 5th wheel.

 Another thing to keep in mind is that when you are at a location you will probably want to go out and explore.
 So you will want a car to do this with.
-If you have a really small drivable RV you can usually take it most places and find parking but this would be small like 23 feet or less.
+When you have a really small drivable RV you can usually take it most places and find parking spots but this would be small like 23 feet or less.

-If not, you will want to find out about towing a car or doing a fifth wheel or trailer that you tow with a truck.
+Or else, you will want to find out about towing a car or doing a fifth wheel or trailer that you tow with a truck.
 If you plan to just get to a campground and stay there this won’t be as much of an issue.